Quantum transport in an ambipolar InSb nanowire quantum dot device

 We now focus on the electron transport regime.
 As illustrated in Figure~\ref{Fig3}(a), the charge stability diagram, depicting the dependence of differential conductance $dI_{\rm sd}/dV_{\rm sd}$ on $V_{\rm sd}$ and $V_{\rm bg}$, reveals a distinct pattern characterized by diamond-shaped structures.
 According to the ratio of the expansions in $V_{\rm sd}$ and $V_{\rm bg}$ within each individual Coulomb diamond, we estimate the lever arm of the back gate to be approximately $\alpha_{e} \sim 0.1$.
 Furthermore, in the low $V_{\rm bg}$ region, there are prominent negative differential conductance strips (highlighted in blue), which will be addressed later.

 Note that, owing to the superconducting nature of the Nb-based contacts, a low-conductance strip is observed in the low-$V_{\rm sd}$ region, as evident in Fig.~\ref{Fig3}(b).
 This low-conductance strip arises from the proximity effect, which induces a superconducting gap in the InSb nanowire segments located beneath the Nb-based electrodes.
-For a more comprehensive understanding of measurements within the superconductor gap, readers are referred to a similar device reported in Ref.~\onlinecite{Deng2014}.
-However, within the context of this study, the contacts are treated as normal leads due to the presence of a soft-induced superconductor gap with a considerable density of states within the gap itself.
+For a more comprehensive understanding of measurements within the superconductor gap for the device, see the supplementary material of Ref.~\onlinecite{Deng2014}.

 The device is then characterized in a perpendicularly applied magnetic field (relative to the substrate).
 As depicted in Fig.~\ref{Fig3}(c), notable shifts in the quantum dot levels of the $n$-type regime are observed.
 When subjected to a weak magnetic field, the evolution of these levels is primarily governed by the Zeeman effect.
 Specifically, quantum levels associated with up (down) spins tend to shift towards lower (higher) energy states.
 The magnitude of the Zeeman shift is determined by the formula $E_{\rm Z}=\frac{1}{2}g^*\mu_B B$, where $g^*$ represents the Lande $g$-factor, $\mu_B$ denotes the Bohr magneton, and $B$ is the strength of the magnetic field.
 In Fig.~\ref{Fig3}(c), we have marked several spins (indicated by black arrows) and subsequently extracted the corresponding $g$-factors.
 These extracted values are notably large and vary depending on the level, aligning with previous findings reported in Ref.~\onlinecite{Nilsson2009}.
 However, as the magnetic field intensity increases, the evolution of these levels becomes more intricate due to the influence of the level interaction.